News

 Primarily to destinations in Northern Europe, to Norway and Sweden, but possibly also to Belgium, the Netherlands, France, Great Britain and/or Germany.

-Ölfus receives income through taxes and fees from the activity as well as the project, which creates between 60-80 new jobs as well as secondary jobs.
+The town receives income through taxes and fees from the activity as well as the project, which creates between 60-80 new jobs as well as secondary jobs.
 That can lead to an increase in the number of inhabitants in the town, which would mean increased income, e.g. through local government.
-Taxes and fees will of course […]
+Taxes and fees will of […]

 Heidelberg Materials in Iceland and Hornsteinn are sister companies that both operate in Iceland.
 Heidelberg Materials is the sole owner of HPM and the majority owner of Hornsteinn.
 Hornstein’s CEO, Þorsteinn Víglundsson, has worked with Heidelberg Materials on the project and has been its advocate in Iceland.